mgharvey/ES-sim/README.md

 USAGE
 --------

-Code used for simulating and analyzing the data in Harvey and Rabosky (in revision) are included in the directory ./R/ and the simulated datasets examined are in the directory ./data/.
+Code used for simulating and analyzing the data in Harvey and Rabosky (in press) are included in the directory ./R/ and the simulated datasets examined are in the directory ./data/.

 Requirements: